Flameeyes/modsec-flameeyes/README.md

 Asked Questions
 ---------------
+ * My website/browser is not a spammer, where do I complain?

+   The ruleset is, for the most part, hand-compiled, so mistakes may happen.
+Most of the data is gathered through my websites, which receive about 30MB of traffic per day, and which I analyse over time.
+In case I made a mistake, please let me know by sending an email to flameeyes@gmail.com

  * Are you trying to stop all the crawlers?
 Don't you want to be found on search engines?